gkiril/RealEstateAgencyWebInformationSystem/README.md

-Real-Estate-Agency-Web-Information-System
+Real Estate Agency Web Information System
 =========================================

 Web information system for real estate rental agency.
+This code is written on PHP (as back-end) and JS/HTML/CSS (as front-end), on December 2010.